stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 We can now implement the specific commands required for the triangle demo.

-We add the following factory method on the `FrameBuffer` class to begin rendering:
+We add the following factory method on the `FrameBuffer` class to begin rendering to that buffer:

 ```java
 public Command begin() {